Yossi Erblich

-Yossi Erblich (Hebrew: יוסי ערבליך; born 1977) is a founder and chairman of the "LeMa'anchem" nonprofit organization, which specializes in medical consulting.
+Yossi Erblich (Hebrew: יוסי ערבליך; born 1977) is the founder and chairman of the "LeMa'anchem" nonprofit organization, which specializes in medical consulting.

 Early life

 Erblich was born in Antwerp, Belgium, to businessman Shimon Erblich.
 In his youth, he immigrated to Israel and lived in Tel Aviv.
 He studied at Beit HaTalmud and Ponevezh Yeshivos.

 In 1996, he began his activities in the medical field after encountering issues with the medical treatment provided to his uncle, Aharon Rosenfeld, the Rebbe of Pinsk-Karlin.

 Erblich has connections in both general and ultra-Orthodox politics and is considered by the Lithuanian ultra-Orthodox community close to their late leader, Rabbi Steinman, and the leaders who succeeded him.

 Career

 In 2017, Erblich founded the "LeMa'anchem" organization.
 Despite not having formal medical education, he offers medical knowledge gained from his experience and connections with doctors in Israel and abroad.
 Among the active doctors in the organization are Beni Davidson, head of the medical department of the organization and former director of the Emergency Division at the Ministry of Health, who serves as the head of the organization's medical team.
 Additionally, volunteers include Yosef Peres, the director of Schneider Children's Medical Center (serving as the organization's president).

 In October 2019, following the controversy surrounding the fundraising event for the Ezra Lemarpeh nonprofit organization by consultant Elimelech Firer, Erblich published a letter supporting Firer's actions.

 In 2021, during COVID-19, the organization launched an information campaign for the ultra-Orthodox community and encouraged the public to get vaccinated.
 Erblich received a certificate of appreciation from the Ministry of Health for these efforts.

 In February 2021, together with Asher Zureyvin, Erblich established the LeMa’anChem Children's Rehabilitation Center in Bnei Brak.

 In early 2023, Erblich met with Sheikh Muwafaq Tarif, the head of the Druze community in Israel.
 They discussed the involvement of Druze doctors and interns volunteering for LeMa’anchem and the organization's support for patients in Arab countries without diplomatic ties to Israel.

 Since October 7, 2023, the organization has been operating in emergency mode.

 In January 2025, the organization, together with Reichman University, launched the Baruch Scheinberg Fund — a scholarship fund for medical studies which intended for IDF soldiers and disabled veterans.
 The initiative aims to encourage these individuals to lead change in the Israeli healthcare system.
 Erbelich is a member of the committee alongside the Dean of the School of Medicine, Professor Arnon Afek, Director Dr. Miri Mizrahi, and others.

 In March 2025, he published a letter to the Minister of Health warning about the dangers of using AI-based chatbots in the healthcare system.
 In the letter, he proposed formulating ethical guidelines for the proper use of artificial intelligence and establishing a regulatory oversight mechanism.
 Following the letter, Members of Knesset Yaakov Asher and Matan Kahana approached the Chair of the Health Committee, requesting a discussion on the matter.